Ekspress-AT1

-Ekspress-AT1 (Экспресс-АT1) is a Russian Direct-To-Home broadcasting satellite which was launched on 15 March 2014.
-Part of the Ekspress series of geostationary communications satellites, it is owned and operated by the Russian Satellite Communications Company (RSCC).
+Ekspress-AT1 (Экспресс-АT1) was a Russian Direct-To-Home broadcasting satellite which was launched on 15 March 2014.
+Part of the Ekspress series of geostationary communications satellites, it was owned and operated by the Russian Satellite Communications Company (RSCC).

 Satellite description

-It is based on the Ekspress-1000H satellite bus manufactured by ISS Reshetnev.
-Its mass at launch is 1726 kg, and the power allocated to the payload is about 5.880 kW.
-The satellite carries 32 Ku-band transponders, providing satellite television to Western and Central Russia, as well as Western and Central Siberia, and almost all of Kazakhstan.
-The planned service life of the satellite is at least 15 years.
+It was based on the Ekspress-1000H satellite bus manufactured by ISS Reshetnev.
+Its mass at launch was 1726 kg, and the power allocated to the payload was about 5.880 kW.
+The satellite carried 32 Ku-band transponders, providing satellite television to Western and Central Russia, as well as Western and Central Siberia, and almost all of Kazakhstan.
+The planned service life of the satellite was at least 15 years.

 Launch

 It was launched, with Ekspress-AT2 communications satellite, on 15 March 2014 at 23:08:00 UTC, from Baikonur Cosmodrome at Site 81/24 in the framework of Russian Federal Space Program for 2006–2015, approved by the Government Decree No. 635 signed on 22 October 2005 by Prime Minister Mikhail Fradkov.